Notice of Discontinuing Trailer Plans:

 - Additions like sides, or tail gate, or toolbox, or spare tire, or ramps, etc. will increase weight.

-- Several options are included with each set of plans to provide a wide variety of function.
-Some options are mutually exclusive.
-Not all options are shown in the pictures here.
+- Several options are in the plans to give a variety of function.
+Some options are mutually exclusive, and not all options are in the pictures on this page.

 - Plans also include customization ideas for special uses – from ATV & motorcycles, to trash or furniture or landscape needs.